eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

     case (is Branch) { .... }

 Now, if we add a new subtype of `Node`, we must add the new subtype to the `of` clause of the declaration of `Node`, and the compiler will produce an error at every `switch` statement which doesn't handle the new subtype.

 ## Type aliases and type inference

-Fully-explicit type declarations very often make difficult code much easier to understand.
+Fully-explicit type declarations very often make difficult code much easier to understand, and they're an invaluable aid to understanding the API of a library or framework.
 But there are other occasions where the repetition of a verbose generic type can detract from the readability of the code.
 We've observed that:

 1. explicit type annotations are of much less value for local declarations, and